 We will come and inspect the ground and if the project is viable we will require a 50% deposit.
 If you change your mind we will refund half that deposit.

-The fallout shelter is a strengthened steel shelter welded inside and out with a exoskeleton (no tubular steel is used because they will eventually internally corrode).
-Then the shelter is coated with a polymer layer that protects the metal and helps keep it water tight.
-Several layers of radiation shielding including high and low density materials including lead and plastic are fitted.
+The fallout shelter is a strengthened steel shelter welded inside and out with an exoskeleton (no tubular steel is used because they will eventually internally corrode).
+Then the shelter is coated with a polymer layer that protects the metal and helps keep it watertight.
+Several layers of radiation shielding including high and low-density materials including lead and plastic are fitted.
 Then a 100mm layer of foam insulation is added.
 Once the unit is fitted in place the unit is heated to a normal temperature to allow the metal to expand somewhat before 35 cubic meters of concrete is added.
 The concrete is a special mix designed to repel water and is reinforced in two ways.
 A thick membrane is then added to allow all moisture to pass over the shelter without causing drainage issues.
 Then a layer of hardcore and topsoil is added and the ground is turfed.
 If this part is not done properly the grass will look great for a few weeks and then it will die.
 The entrance to the shelter is located in the outbuilding which you may choose the style and size of (if the cost is over £1500 this will be added onto the price of the build).
 There is some flexibility of where the outbuilding can be positioned.

 Radiation loses its intensity fairly rapidly.
-Radioactive fallout poses the greatest threat to people during the first two weeks, by which time it has declined to about 1 percent of its initial radiation level
+Radioactive fallout poses the greatest threat to people during the first two weeks, by which time it has declined to about 1 per cent of its initial radiation level

 The heavier and denser the materials – thick walls, concrete, bricks, books and earth – between you and the fallout particles, the better.
 There are several different types of radiation and each requires a different approach, some pass through lead whilst being slowed by water for example.

 Lead is one of the better solutions for X rays, Gamma rays require mass to slow them down